Trump pledges to help McCarthy, GOP win back House majority in 2022

 Mr. McCarthy had angered Mr. Trump and his supporters for saying the former president bears responsibility for the Jan.
 6 riot at the U.S. Capitol.
 Since then, the California Republican has backed off his comments.

+Following the meeting, Mr. McCarthy said in a statement, “A united conservative movement will strengthen the bonds of our citizens and uphold the freedoms our country was founded on.”

+“Today, President Trump committed to helping elect Republicans in the House and Senate in 2022,” Mr. McCarthy said.
+“A Republican majority will listen to our fellow Americans and solve the challenges facing our nation.
+Democrats, on the other hand, have only put forward an agenda that divides us — such as impeaching a President who is now a private citizen and destroying blue-collar energy jobs.
+For the sake of our country, the radical Democrat agenda must be stopped.”

-The statement described their meeting as “a very good and cordial one.”
+The PAC’s statement described their meeting as “a very good and cordial one.”

 “They discussed many topics.
 Number One of which was taking back the House in 2022,” the statement said.
 “They worked very well together in the last election and picked up at least 15 seats, when most predicted it would be the opposite.
 They will do so again, and the work has already started.”